 CGE (Computable General Equilibrium) simulation models are the best way to evaluate the short and long run regional economic effects of projects.
 Their main idea is that in the regional economy "everything affects everything".
 The RegFin models, developed at the Ruralia Institute of the University of Helsinki, broadly describe the relationships and linkages of the regional economy.
 They are suitable for many research topics because they are flexible.
 Changing the model by adding new details and data is easy.

-Susanna Kujala, Master of Administrative Sciences (Regional Studies) and doctoral student (second from the right), carries out projects.
+Susanna Kujala, Master of Administrative Sciences (Regional Studies) and doctoral student (second from the right), carries out the RegFin projects.
 Susanna does the RegFin simulations, interprets the results and writes the reports.
-She has worked with Hannu for many years.

-Urszula Zimoch, Master of Science (Economics) and doctoral student (Statistics, University of Helsinki) (centre), coordinates the international affairs at the Ruralia Institute.
+Urszula Zimoch, Master of Science (Economics) and doctoral student (Statistics) (centre), coordinates the international affairs at the Ruralia Institute.
 Urszula identifies interesting Horizon2020 projects and consortiums in which Ruralia and the RegFin team could participate.
 She also assists in applying for funding from the Academy of Finland.
-She has worked in the team for several years.

 Jouko Kinnunen, Doctor of Economic Sciences and principal investigator (left), works for Statistics and Research Åland (www.asub.ax).
 He is the developer and the programmer of the RegFin model as well as a discussion partner of the RegFin team.
 Jouko has a vast experience in CGE analysis in both domestic and foreign research projects.
 His expertise supplements the RegFin team’s capabilities especially in comprehensive projects in which the model structure needs to be changed.